betaglot/plantabeta/docs/dev/Roadmap.md

 It would be better for the earth if planting was more difficult.

-Train planters so the difficulty is mitigated by people learning a skill instead of making something
+Train planters so the difficulty is mitigated by people learning a Factor instead of making something

 ### Africa